headshed-dev/nanowrimo-23/pages/twiki.md

 - {{renderer :wordcount_}}
 	- Twiki was a Perl based wiki created by a guy called Peter Thoeny.
-I took a look at their web site and blog, both of which sadly look
+I took a look at their web site and blog, both of which sadly look a little outdated by todays standards.
+The first thing I noticed wat the copyright notice that went up to 2022, but we are in 23 now, so the footer hasnt been updated possibly for a year and lacks